dndinh7/ode45_diffeq/README.md

-# ode45_diffeq
+# ode45_diffeq README

 This serves as the final MATLAB code for part 2 of the final project for MATH204.